Ignatius Aphrem II: Early life and education

-Metropolitan Archbishop of the Eastern United States
+Metropolitan archbishop of the Eastern United States

-In 1995, following the death of Archbishop Mor Athanasius Yeshue Samuel, who had established the Archdiocese of the United States and Canada, it was decided to divide the existing archdiocese into three separate archdioceses: the Eastern United States, Los Angeles and Environs, and Canada.
+After the death of Archbishop Mor Athanasius Yeshue Samuel in 1995, who had established the Archdiocese of the United States and Canada, it was decided to reorganize the existing archdiocese into three distinct archdioceses: the Eastern United States, Los Angeles, and Canada.

-On 28 January 1996, Aphrem Karim was consecrated as Patriarchal Vicar and Metropolitan Archbishop of the Archdiocese for the Eastern United States by Patriarch Ignatius Zakka I Iwas at St. Virgin Mary's Syriac Orthodox Church in his home town of Qamishli.
-Taking the episcopal name Cyril, he arrived in the United States on 2 March 1996, and was officially installed at St. Mark's Syriac Orthodox Cathedral in Teaneck, New Jersey, as Mor Cyril Aphrem Karim.
+On 28 January 1996, Patriarch Ignatius Zakka I Iwas consecrated Aphrem Karim as the patriarchal vicar and metropolitan archbishop of the Eastern United States at St. Virgin Mary's Syriac Orthodox church in his home town of Qamishli.
+He assumed the episcopal name Cyril, arrived in the United States on 2 March 1996, and was formally installed at St. Mark's Syriac Orthodox Cathedral in Teaneck, New Jersey, as Mor Cyril Aphrem Karim.

-During his time as Metropolitan Archbishop, Cyril Aphrem Karim oversaw the creation of 11 new parishes, bringing the total parishes in the archdiocese to 20.
+During his time as metropolitan archbishop, Cyril Aphrem Karim oversaw the creation of 11 new parishes, bringing the total parishes in the archdiocese to 20.
 He created an advisory council to aid in oversight and administration of the archdiocese.
 He created the Syriac Orthodox Archdiocesan Youth Organization to coordinate youth activities across the archdiocese's parishes, and oversaw a number of youth conferences as he sought to grow the church.
 He organized a special youth liturgy in the New York and New Jersey area and created a choral society.

 Cyril Aphrem Karim oversaw the creation of the Archdiocesan Sunday School Committee to unite lesson plans across the archdiocese.
 He created a pre-marriage counseling program which afforded couples-to-be the chance to meet with him personally.
 He also established an annual liturgy service to recognize and appreciate the elderly members of the community.
 He worked for inter-church unity, serving on the World Council of Churches.
 Cyril Aphrem Karim played a significant role in founding Christian Churches Together.

-Accession to Patriarch of Antioch
+Accession to the patriarchate

-On 21 March 2014, Patriarch Ignatius Zakka I Iwas died after a long illness.
-Following his death, the Holy Synod of the Syriac Orthodox Church of Antioch was convened to elect a successor.
-The synod was held at St. Jacob Baradeus Monastery in Aatchane, Lebanon, presided over by Mor Baselios Thomas I, the then Catholicos of India and Mor Severius Jamil Hawa Archbishop of Baghdad and Basra, the Patriarchal Locum Tenens.
-The synod elected Cyril Aphrem Karim to be the 123rd successor of St. Peter in the Apostolic See of Antioch on 31 March 2014.
-Cyril Aphrem Karim was enthroned on 29 May 2014, at St Ephrem's Monastery, Maarat Saidnaya, near Damascus, Syria.
+On 21 March 2014, Patriarch Ignatius Zakka I Iwas died following a prolonged illness.
+After his death, the Holy Synod of the Syriac Orthodox Church of Antioch was convened to elect a successor.
+The synod was convened at St. Jacob Baradeus Monastery in Atchaneh, Lebanon.

+Mor Baselios Thomas I, the then-Catholicos of India—along with Mor Severius Jamil Hawa, Archbishop of Baghdad and Basra and the patriarchal locum tenens—presided over the synod.
+Cyril Aphrem Karim was elected by the synod to be the 123rd successor of St. Peter in the Apostolic See of Antioch on 31 March 2014.
+Cyril Aphrem Karim was enthroned on 29 May 2014, at St. Ephrem's Monastery, Maarat Saidnaya, near Damascus, Syria.
 Baselios Thomas I oversaw the ceremony of consecration.

-Aphrem took the patriarchal name Ignatius, replacing his episcopal name Cyril, and, being the second patriarch to bear the monastic name Aphrem (the first being Ignatius Aphrem I Barsoum), his name became Ignatius Aphrem II.
-Aphrem II chose not to use his family name, Karim, in his official title, unlike his immediate predecessors who did.
+Aphrem adopted the patriarchal name Ignatius, replacing his episcopal name Cyril, and became the second patriarch to bear the monastic name Aphrem.
+Aphrem II decided not to include his family name, Karim, in his official title unlike his immediate predecessors.